 We can deduct the Wealth Creation Accountants fee from the ATO refund and have the net funds deposited directly into your bank account or sent by cheque.
 With dealing with the ATO cheque, the possibility of reduced refund by the ATO for unpaid child support, overpaid Centrelink charges, unpaid HECS fees together with the costs spent in processing, an additional fee will be charged of $55.

 1 July to 31 December – Our Merriwa office is open from Monday to Friday from 9am to 8pm and Saturdays from 9am to 3pm.
-Our West Perth office is open from Monday to Friday from 9am to 8pm and closed Thursday and Saturday.
-Although no appointment is necessary to lessen any waiting time the making of an appointment is recommended.
+Our Osbourne Park office is open Mon – Wed 9.30am – 7.30pm.

-1 January to 30 June – Merriwa Office will be open from 9am to 5pm from Monday to Thursday and closed Fridays.
-West Perth will be open on Monday only 9.30am to 5pm.
+18 January to 30 June – Merriwa Office will be open from 9am to 5pm from Monday to Thursday and closed Fridays.
+Osbourne Park office will be open on Monday only 9.30am to 5pm.
 We are flexible and if you can only make it on a different day or time, please call our Merriwa office and speak to the manager.

 We specialise in doing multiple years and can prepare and lodge all past year’s returns together at the same time.
 If you are feeling bad about not having lodged a tax return for a while then bear in mind the best we have seen is more than 20 years.
 The current year’s refunds will be returned in the normal period but there will be delays with refunds coming from the ATO for previous years returns.